-Many people are of the view that what they write on Facebook of course has no consequences and accordingly they often make comments about individuals thinking that these platforms are safe to do so.
-That is off course not true.
+Many people are of the view that what they write on Facebook, of course, has no consequences and accordingly they often make comments about individuals thinking that these platforms are safe to do so.

-If any person makes comments about another person which are defamatory in nature, not only would that person be entitled to obtain an interdict to prevent that person from doing so, but off course it could also result in a damages claim being instituted against that person for injuring that person’s good name or reputation.
+If any person makes comments about another person which are defamatory in nature, not only would that person be entitled to obtain an interdict to prevent that person from doing so, but of course it could also result in a damages claim being instituted against that person for injuring that person’s good name or reputation.

 This clearly illustrates that one must be very cautious as to what one writes about other people on Facebook and Twitter.